 There can be tulips in bloom for over 8 weeks.
 The early varieties bloom as early as late February and the late varieties bloom in late April.
 The majority of the tulips start blooming at the end of March depending on the weather.

 We pick barely open flowers.
-All picking is done by hand; using metal tools greatly increases the spread of disease.
+All picking is done by hand.
 After picking our tulips in the field, they are taken to our barn where they are washed, immediately wrapped in clear cello to protect the flowers then placed upright in trays.
-The flowers are quickly moved into cold storage (33°F) and placed in a container with water.
+The flowers are then moved into cold storage (33°F) and placed in a container with water.
 These steps are important in lengthening the life of the flower.

 After a variety has finished blooming, we remove the flower and seed pod before the petals drop.
 This is called topping.
-Leaving all those petals in the field is an ideal environment for disease.
 Topping is done by hand to minimize the spread of tulip virus.
 The virus varies the color of the flower and foliage.
 Topping the flower also removes the seed pod so that the remaining energy goes into the bulb for next year’s flower.